Jump to a section:

 Utilizing Brand Equity for New Service Offerings

-Expansion doesn’t stop at entering new markets but also diversifying your service offerings.
-Identifying potential services aligned with your brand is the first step.
+Expansion includes entering new markets and diversifying your service offerings.
+The first step is to identify potential services aligned with your brand.
 This involves understanding customer needs, industry trends, and your brand’s strengths.

 Your brand equity can be a driving force for service innovation.
 New services must resonate with your brand promise and use existing elements for easy acceptance.
 A 2023 Gartner study found that 82% of successful new service offerings were strongly aligned with the current brand promise.